 For example, general liability insurance is one of the staple insurance policies that basically every business should have in place.
 It protects your company from claims related to third-party bodily injuries and damages and other general liabilities.
 Since it’s a very general policy that every business should own, it makes sense that it’s one of the cheaper policies to buy as well.

-The take away from this is a fairly simple one—the more specialized the policy is and the more specific the risks are that it protects against, the more it will cost.
+The take away from this is a fairly simple one—the more specialized the policy is and the more specific the risks are that it protects against, the more your business insurance costs.

 What Factors Influence Business Insurance Costs Most?